the-glenlivet-distillery

 We also use first-fill American white oak casks as well as traditional oak and ex-sherry casks in the maturation of The Glenlivet White Oak Reserve.
 This expression is a beautiful light amber colour and has an aroma of ripe orchard fruits paired with creamy soft caramel.

 Made from European oak, ex-sherry butts impart notes of rich dried fruits, chocolate, spice, and coffee.
-We used such first-fill casks for ageing The Glenlivet 10 Year Old Single Cask Butt.
-The result is a scotch which is long and dry with a gentle yet spicy finish.
-It is dark gold in colour and has an interesting nose of dark chocolate, poached pears and red berry compote.
+We used such ex-Spanish sherry casks in the creation of The Glenlivet Cask Makers.
+Combined with freshly charred European Oak casks, this Scotch is truly original with a gentle yet spicy finish.
+It is dark gold in colour and has an interesting nose of ripe pears, honey, cinnamon and nutmeg.

 Rum casks

 Rum casks give our whisky expressions an additional layer of banana and toffee flavour.
 Our makers use barrels that previously held Caribbean rum in the ageing process of a portion of The Glenlivet Caribbean Reserve.
 It means that with every sip, you can be transported to sun-soaked shores and experience bold, tropical flavours.
-This makes this expression perfect for summer serves such as a pineapple smash cocktail or a refreshing coco breeze.
+This makes this expression perfect for summer serves such as a Scotch Lime Smash cocktail.

 Cognac casks